 You likely know which bulbs are planted in fall, and which to plant in spring.
 But by doing a bit of bloom-time planning, you'll achieve a nonstop display of colour from early spring through summer - just by using easy-to-care-for bulbs!

-Very early spring:Snow drops: Snow drops, or Galanthus, are often the first blooms to appear in spring – and they’re a great choice for areas that stay cool a bit later in the year.
+Very early spring:Early spring bulbs like Snowdrops: Snowdrops, or Galanthus, are often the first spring flowers to appear in season - and they're a great choice for areas that stay cool a bit later in the year.
 These short-statured plants with small white blooms are incredibly hardy, and most flower before the last day of winter!

 Snow crocus: The early-blooming varieties within the Crocus genus produces small flowers, with a longer blooming season, than giant crocuses.
 They'll start blooming in late winter, and can flower in colours of pink, purple, yellow, white, or even blue, depending on variety.

 Winter aconite: Imagine a golden floral carpet replacing your winter snow cover!
 That's very nearly what you'll get from these early-blooming yellow flowers.
 Winter aconite offers great coverage for bare flowerbeds in early spring.
 The leaves are very attractive as well!